+We emphasize that $\delta$ is not a tuning parameter.
+Rather, different choices correspond with different scientific hypotheses that can be of interest in a given setting.
+For instance, $\delta=\tau_0$ coincides with a test of quantitative heterogeneity; $\delta=0$ coincides with a test of qualitative heterogeneity.
+In certain settings, one might choose $\delta$ to correspond to a `clinically important' benefit, which must be specified in advance.
+For example, COVID 19 vaccines were expected to have at least 50\% efficacy in placebo-controlled trials \citep{krause2020covid}.
+Hence one might investigate the existence of subgroups with efficacy above/below 50\%.

 If both $\theta^+_{0,\delta}$ and $\theta^-_{0,\delta}$ are non-zero, there is evidence for a qualitative difference in treatment effects.
-In particular, with $\delta = 0$, this corresponds to a qualitative heterogeneity in the sense of \citet{gail1985testing}, meaning that the treatment is beneficial for a subset of the population and harmful to another subset.
+In particular, with $\delta = 0$, this corresponds to qualitative heterogeneity in the sense of \citet{gail1985testing}, meaning that the treatment is beneficial for a subset of the population and harmful to another subset.
+Qualitative heterogeneity is implied by quantitative heterogeneity, and the latter will usually be easier to detect.
+On the other hand, qualitative heterogeneity is scale independent and may have clearer policy ramifications.
+Indeed, qualitative heterogeneity is more relevant when there is interest in tailoring treatment strategies to avoid potential harm.
 When qualitative heterogeneity could be expected, $\theta^+_{0,\delta}$ and $\theta^-_{0,\delta}$ might also be of independent interest as summaries of heterogeneity.

 Formally, our inferential goal is to construct a test of the null hypothesis